grumpyclimber/construction/article.md

 **Is it legal?**

-There's a number of articles relating to this topic.
+There are several of articles relating to this topic.
 You should read at least one or two and be aware of what you're doing.
 It is very important, especially when web scraping is being conducted for business activities.

 ## Any questions?